bobalazek/symfony-boilerplate/README.md

     * Branch: `develop`
     * Database: `testing` - is flushed and recreated during each run
 * QA (`qa`)
     * Description: Is the total bleeding-edge / current version of the application.
 Used for testing only internally by the company developers / testers.
 May contain many bugs.
-Runs on a separate qa database.
+Runs on a separate QA database.
     * Branch: `develop`
     * Database: `qa` - data created with fixtures or obfuscated production data
 * Staging (`stag`)